MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 The QnA Maker resource includes information your bot will use to access your QnA Maker knowledge base:

 - **Keys**.
 These are called _subscription keys_ and are auto generated.
 You will need the subscription key when referencing your QnA Maker resource for any action, such as when creating or updating your QnA Maker knowledge base which will be detailed in this article.
 You can find the keys in the **Keys and Endpoint** blade in your QnA Maker resource.
 - **Endpoint**.
 This is auto-generated using the QnA Maker resource name that you provide when creating it.
 It has the following format: `https://<qnamaker-resource-name>.cognitiveservices.azure.com/`.
 When referencing your QnA Maker resource for any action, such as when creating your QnA Maker knowledge base which will be detailed in this article.
 You can find the key in the **Keys and Endpoint** blade in your QnA Maker resource.

+    > [!TIP]
+    >
+    > It is important to understand the difference between this QnA Maker resource authoring endpoint which is referenced in all BF CLI qnamaker authoring commands and the QnA Maker Knowledge base endpoint key which is referenced in a source code configuration files such as appsettings.json in C#, or `.env` in JavaScript or `config.py` in Python.

 - **Location**.
 This is the Azure region that contains your QnA Maker knowledge base.
 You select this when creating the QnA Maker resource.

    ![The Keys and endpoint blade in Azure](./media/adaptive-dialogs/qna-maker-keys-and-endpoint.png)

-For more information on see [Create QnA Maker knowledge bases][luis-how-to-azure-subscription].

 ## Install the Bot Framework SDK CLI